CMB2/CMB2/readme.md

 	> 1. The `pw_select field` acts much like the default select field.
 However, it adds typeahead-style search allowing you to quickly make a selection from a large list
 	> 2. The `pw_multiselect` field allows you to select multiple values with typeahead-style search.
 The values can be dragged and dropped to reorder
+* [Taxonomy_MetaData](https://github.com/jtsternberg/Taxonomy_MetaData#to-use-taxonomy_metadata-with-custom-metaboxes-and-fields): WordPress Helper Class for saving pseudo-metadata for taxonomy terms.
+Includes an extended class for using CMB to generate the actual form fields.

 ##### Field Types:
 * text (optionally repeatable)